Zij-IT/lamb/README.md

   - [ ] Dead-Code Removal
 - [ ] Pattern exhaustivity checking

-## Tooling
+## Resources and Tools

+- [Lamb Book](https://zij-it.github.io/lamb) contains an up-to-date book for the Lamb language
-[tools/tree-sitter-lamb](tools/tree-sitter-lamb) contains a tree-sitter grammar for use with editors that are able to use this for syntax highlighting.
+- [tools/tree-sitter-lamb](tools/tree-sitter-lamb) contains a tree-sitter grammar for use with editors that are able to use this for syntax highlighting.